 Most basically psychodrama is a mode of communication, one which is powerful and effective.
 If a picture is worth a thousand words, what is the value of a motion picture reenactment of what happened?
 This method makes clear the limitations of a purely verbal approach.
 It engages individuals and groups on multiple levels through a combination of channels: visual, auditory, kinesthetic, intuitive, intellectual, emotional, relational, actional/behavioral, etc.

-Psychodrama emphasizes spontaneity and creativity in the here and now and looks at events through the eyes of the person who experienced it.
-The director or leader of the group directs or works with the protagonist or group member whose issue is most in common with those of the rest of the group.
-The director uses auxiliaries, supporting cast/group members who assist in the enactment that helps the protagonist understand, explore, and resolve their concern and indirectly those of the group as well.
+Psychodrama emphasizes each group member as a therapist of every other group member, spontaneity and creativity in the here and now and looks at events through the eyes of the person who experienced it.
+A “protagonist,” the apparent star of the action, is selected based on whose issues are most in common with those of the rest of the group at the time of the session.
+The director coordinates and directs the group in helping the protagonist using auxiliaries, supporting cast/group members who assist in the enactment that helps the protagonist understand, explore, and resolve their concern and indirectly those of the group as well.

 About the Director...